FNHC's Committee chairman is Jersey born Phil Romeril.

-From 2016, Phil established a new business – Homecall Limited – to develop and deliver the Call&Check service both on Jersey and internationally.
-He currently holds the role of Chairman and CEO of the organisation.
+From 2016, Phil established a new business – Homecall Limited – to develop and deliver the Call&Check service both in Jersey and internationally.
+His currently holds to the role of Chairman and CEO of the organisation.

 - Committee of Trustees (2016-2018)

 - Operational Governance Committee (2004-2016)